The Practical Guide to Working with a Doula

 • Share a few resources to help you learn more about us and our practice

-• Send a link for you to book a free Zoom consultation so we can get to know each other and make sure it’s a good fit
+• Include a link for you to book a free Zoom consultation so we can get to know each other

 • If we aren’t available for your due date or don’t serve your area, we will send you some referrals of other folks who may be able to support you

-This 1-hour meeting gives us a chance to get to know each other.
+This 1-hour meeting gives us a chance to get to know each other and make sure we’d be a good fit to work together.
 We normally have a few questions to ask, and parents often have many questions of their own!
+(Here's a cheat sheet if you're looking for questions to ask in a doula interview.)

 Working together during pregnancy

-Get in touch if you need any referrals or support, let us know if you have questions about something your care provider mentioned, ask us for recommendations for continued reading on a certain subject... we're here to support you however we can!
+Get in touch if you need any referrals or support, let us know if you have questions about something your care provider mentioned, ask us for recommendations for continued reading on a certain subject, get support creating your baby registry... we're here to support you however we can!

 Our monthly virtual check-ins arose out of necessity in the beginning of the pandemic, but our clients loved them so much we made them permanent!
 In your booking confirmation email, you’ll get a link to keep on hand so you can book these 1-hour visits throughout pregnancy.